tuanlh/notes/README.md

-# ubuntu-auto-translate
+# summary
-This is tutorial help you create a shortcut auto translation
+1. **auto-translate.md**: is way to create shortcut translate words that you selected
+2. comming soon...